-I first got into print when I was eleven.
-A boys’ comic published a feeble limerick I’d sent them and paid me five shillings, a fat sum at that age.
+I first got into print when I was thirteen.
+A boys’ comic published a feeble limerick I’d sent them and paid me ten shillings, a fat sum at that age.
 But the postal order was nothing compared with seeing my words in print.

 After that I kept writing – teenage poems for a late-1960s “underground magazine”, then grown-up poems, and later a happy mix of copywriting, journalism, editing and translating.
 All ways of getting paid for playing with words.

 My CV?
 I was born in 1953 in the Essex County Borough of West Ham – home of the Blitz Detective – on the eastern edge of London.
 I grew up mainly in Romford and went to the Royal Liberty School, then studied Russian and French at Cambridge University.

 My first job was translating for the BBC, and I did various jobs there for sixteen years before moving to work in communications for development agency Tearfund, travelling widely in Africa, Asia and Latin America.
 In 2002 I went freelance as a writer, editor and creative project manager.
 Now I spend all my time in the cellar of my house in Hampshire chronicling the adventures of the Blitz Detective.

 Why write detective novels?
 Because I enjoy reading them and I love to create entertaining stories.
 Why the Blitz?
 Because overnight it turned everyday existence into a life-and-death struggle for ordinary people – and some of them were my family.

 I like to hear from readers, so if you’d like to get in touch then please do via the Contact page.

 I’m also on Twitter @MikeHollowBlitz